Languages in Star Wars: Kenari language

-The Kenari language spoken in the third episode of Andor is a blend of Portuguese, Spanish, and Magyar.
+The Kenari language spoken in the third episode of Andor is a blend of Portuguese, Spanish, and Hungarian (Magyar).

 Mando'a

 A written form of the Mandalorian language was developed by Metschan for the display screens of Jango Fett's ship Slave I in Attack of the Clones, and it was later reused in The Clone Wars and Rebels.
 Composer Jesse Harlin, needing lyrics for the choral work he wanted for the 2005 Republic Commando video game, invented a spoken form, intending it to be an ancient language.
-It was named "Mando'a" and extensively expanded by Karen Traviss, author of the Republic Commando novel series.
+It was named Mando'a and extensively expanded by Karen Traviss, author of the Republic Commando novel series.

 Mando'a is identified as a primarily spoken, agglutinative language lacking grammatical gender in nouns and pronouns.
 The language is also identified as lacking a passive voice, primarily speaking in an active voice.
 It is often vague and described as having three grammatical tenses (present, past, and future).
 Its speakers typically do not use the tenses other than the present.
 The language is described as having a mutually intelligible dialect called "Concordian" spoken on the planet Concord Dawn, as stated in Traviss's novels Order 66 and 501st, and a dialect spoken on Mandalore's moon Concordia is heard in "The Mandalore Plot", a season two episode of The Clone Wars.